 Permissions in Azure Sentinel

-Use RBAC to create and assign roles within your security operations team to grant appropriate access to Azure Sentinel.
+Use Azure RBAC to create and assign roles within your security operations team to grant appropriate access to Azure Sentinel.
 The different roles give you fine-grained control over what users of Azure Sentinel can see and do.
-RBAC roles can be assigned in the Azure Sentinel workspace directly (see note below), or in a subscription or resource group that the workspace belongs to, which Azure Sentinel will inherit.
+Azure roles can be assigned in the Azure Sentinel workspace directly (see note below), or in a subscription or resource group that the workspace belongs to, which Azure Sentinel will inherit.

 Roles for working in Azure Sentinel